HealthML/faatpipe/README.md

 To run a basic analysis using gene-based variant collapsing score tests for missense and pLOF variants, use the rule `assoc_baseline_scoretest_all`.
 This will also export (tiny!)
 HDF5-files containing the pre-processed burdens for all individuals which have complete covariates to `work/gene_scores/indicator01/missense/all/` and `work/gene_scores/indicator01/pLOF/all/`.

 To perform kernel-based tets with the sLRT, the follwing rules can be used: To run gene-based variant collapsing and kernel-based tests for for missense variants use rule `assoc_missense_localcollapsing_all`.
 To run gene-based variant collapsing and kernel-based tests for for splice-variants use rule `assoc_spliceai_linw_all`.
 To run kernel-based tests incorporating variant effect predictions for RBP-binding use rule `assoc_deepripe_multiple_cholesky_all`.

+# Citation
+This code has been used in
+[**Identifying interpretable gene-biomarker associations with functionally informed kernel-based tests in 190,000 exomes**](https://www.nature.com/articles/s41467-022-32864-2) by Remo Monti, Pia Rautenstrauch, Mahsa Ghanbari, Alva Rani James, Matthias Kirchler, Uwe Ohler, Stefan Konigorski & Christoph Lippert, *Nature Communications*, 2022.

+Summary statistics for that study are available on the GWAS catalog, [accession number 36088354](http://www.ebi.ac.uk/gwas/publications/36088354).